OluwaninsolaAO/puppet_lessons/README.md

 1. __File Resource__: The file resource is used to manage files on a system.
-It can be used to create, modify, or delete files.
+It can be used to create, modify, or delete files.<br>
 Example:
 ```
 file { '/etc/motd':